MarieComet/sync-editor-acf-color-pickers/readme.txt

 Tested up to: 5.7
 Stable Tag: 0.0.1

-Synchronize ACF color picker field with the editor color picker.
+Synchronize ACF color picker fields with the editor color pickers.

 == Description ==

-This plugin synchronize the Advanced Custom Fields color picker field with the editor (gutenberg) color picker.
+This plugin synchronize the Advanced Custom Fields color picker fields with the editor (gutenberg) color pickers.

 It uses the color palette defined by the active theme in the `add_theme_support( 'editor-color-palette' )` declaration.